determinedguy/os-tarball-checker/README.md

 - Changed everything in the README to English.
 - Simplified how to use section.
 - Added some options.
-- Added measure to make sure the user doesn't redownload the tarball everything they want to check a different week.
+- Added measure to make sure the user doesn't redownload the tarball everytime they want to check a different week or in case when gpg fails to decrypt the user's tarball.
 This can be ignored with `-r` option.

 ### REV04
 - Automatically set the username (with `$USER`).